 Likewise he advises we learn the best growing seasons for our plants before we impulsively buy them.
 Just because they’re for sale in a garden centre doesn’t necessarily mean that they will thrive in our gardens.

-So my conclusion… I really enjoyed the simplicity of this method and the book explains the reasoning behind the ideas too.
+I really enjoyed the simplicity of this method and the book explains the reasoning behind the ideas too.
 The fact that it works so successfully for so many indicates it’s certainly a technique worth trying.
 I foresee picking the book up many more times over the coming months.

 Dowding has learnt from practice that no-dig gardening works for him.
 What surprised me is that we are pretty much following these methods in our garden without realizing it.
 If we can just discipline ourselves to get outside in the autumn months and cover the soil with compost or manure we’ll be pretty much there.